moz5691/recipe-search/README.md

 };
 ```

 **"seeds.js"** is to seed initial DB data into MongoDB.
-To run it.
-Save a lot of time!!!
+Use the followign to run it.

 **node seeds.js**